 Before deciding on the number of kits, their contents, or additional equipment, it is necessary to complete a first aid needs assessment.
 The kits must be compliant with BS 8599-1, and the supplies must meet the specifications.

-With ToolSense, an equipment and service management IoT solution, you have a seamless connection between operators, machines, and OEMs.
-This way you can achieve transparency, automation, and collaboration and manage your first aid kits effortlessly.
+With ToolSense, a service and equipment management software, you have a seamless connection between operators, machines, and OEMs.
+Thanks to this IoT Solution, you can achieve transparency, automation, and collaboration and manage your first aid kits effortlessly.

 OSHA compliance standards require different industries to provide first-aid training to their employees.
 Employers are also responsible for ensuring that medical personnel are available.
 In addition, businesses should have adequately trained first responders on hand in the event of an emergency.